 So, I thought why not try baking them?

-Thus, roasted leeks is now one of my new favorite side dishes.
+Thus, roasted leeks are now one of my new favorite side dishes.

 Roasted Leeks (Print Recipe Here)